 - Transportation, accommodations and other costs related to work experience are your responsibility.

-- This program is available for part-time study.
+- This program is available for part-time study through eCampus.

-- You have the option to complete your program in-class, online or through a combination of courses delivered in-class and online.
+- You have the option to complete your program in-class, online or through a combination of courses delivered in-class and online, subject to availability

-- The time to complete the program through part-time study will vary and depend on the schedule you choose and number of courses you complete each term.
+- The time to complete the program through part-time study is 2 years.
+This is based on enrolment of 2 courses per term.

 - You get the hands-on, practical experience employers want.
 Most campuses offer a model office to apply your skills.

 - Instructors keep in close contact with industry experts to ensure you're learning the skills employers require.